 However, funding for the HPP has not kept pace with the ever-changing and growing threats faced by hospitals, health systems and their communities.
 Furthermore, in recent years, hospitals have received only a fraction of the HPP funds.
+In particular, the vast majority of HPP funds (nearly 80% in FY 2023) supports the sub-state Health Care Coalitions (HCCs) - regional collaborations between health care organizations, emergency management, public health agencies and other private partners.
 As the COVID-19 pandemic made clear, our health care system needs far more assistance during a national crisis.
 To address these concerns, the AHA urges Congress to provide significantly more funding.

 Annual appropriations have declined significantly since the program began.
 Federal HPP appropriations dropped from a high of \$515 million in FYs 2003 and 2004, to a low of \$255 million for FYs 2014 through 2017.
-While appropriations for the program have increased slightly over the last four years, with \$281 million in appropriations for FY 2022, overall, HPP appropriations have fallen dramatically.
+While appropriations for the program have increased slightly over the last four years, with \$305 million in appropriations for FY 2023, overall, HPP appropriations have fallen dramatically.

 The AHA urges Congress to substantially increase funding over last year's enacted level for the HPP to ensure that the health care infrastructure is ready to respond to future crises.
-At a minimum, we ask the Committee to fund the program at \$292 million for FY 2023.
-Funding should reflect a more appropriate level of investment in emergency preparedness, especially in light of the COVID-19 pandemic that has ravaged our hospitals, health systems and communities, as well as the growing threats from natural disasters and man-made emergencies.
+At a minimum, we ask the Committee to double the funding of the program to \$610 million for FY 2024.
+Funding should reflect a more appropriate level of investment in emergency preparedness, especially in light of the COVID-19 pandemic that has ravaged our hospitals, health systems and communities, as well as the growing threats from natural disasters and other emergencies.